-PSHE (Personal, Social and Health Education) is taught across the school through a variety of topics and themes within the curriculum and through whole school assemblies.
+PSHE (Personal, Social, Health and Economic Education) is taught across the school through a variety of topics and themes within the curriculum and through whole school assemblies.
 At St Robert Bellarmine Catholic Primary School we believe that PSHE contributes to all aspects of school life, by giving the children the skills, knowledge and understanding to lead confident, healthy and independent lives.
 Subjects explored include bullying, drug misuse, sex education and many other important areas.
 The topics we explore are often reinforced by visits from external guests.